NEWS

 The first painting in this series portrayed E.J.
 Kahn, Jr. (veteran New Yorker writer) and Palmer Williams (Executive Producer of Sixty Minutes) playing backgammon outdoors on the edge of the National Seashore – in positions reminiscent of Cezanne’s “The Card Players.”
 The painting is 6 x 5 feet.

-Since then I have made over 160 paintings in this series of notable talents such as Norman Mailer, Robert Motherwell, Stanley Kunitz, Alan Dugan, Douglas Heubler, Justin Kaplan, Joel Meyerowitz, Annie Dillard, Mark Strand, Sebastian Junger, Alec Wilkinson, Varujan Boghosian, Budd Hopkins, Paul Resika, Mischa Richter, Al Jaffee, Lee Falk, Anne Bernays, Jane Leavy, Daniel Okrent, Alice Brock, Susan Orlean, Jhumpa Lahiri, Robert Pinsky, Knox Martin.
-The dimensions of most pieces are either 60 x 43 inches or 40 x 30 inches.
+Since then I have made over 400 paintings in this series of notable talents such as Norman Mailer, Robert Motherwell, Stanley Kunitz, Alan Dugan, Douglas Heubler, Justin Kaplan, Joel Meyerowitz, Annie Dillard, Mark Strand, Sebastian Junger, Alec Wilkinson, Varujan Boghosian, Budd Hopkins, Paul Resika, Mischa Richter, Al Jaffee, Lee Falk, Anne Bernays, Jane Leavy, Daniel Okrent, Alice Brock, Susan Orlean, Jhumpa Lahiri, Robert Pinsky, Knox Martin, Gary Burton, Lourdes Lopez, Richard Blanco, Campbell McGrath, Michele Oka Doner, Morton Dean, Robert Pinsky, Winston Scott, Enid Pinkney, Robert Zuckerman, Richard Saul Wurman, Mitchell Kaplan.
+The dimensions of most pieces are either 60 x 40 inches or 40 x 30 inches.

-I envision continuing this series for the rest of my days, thereby creating a unique documentation of life in one of the world’s most interesting art colonies.
+I envision continuing this series for the rest of my days, thereby creating a unique documentation of life in two of the world’s most interesting art colonies.